 If you choose a plan with talk time, it’ll come with unlimited free texts as well.
 Your options for talk time and data are as follows:

 - Data: choose from no data, 500 MB, 1 GB, 2 GB, 4 GB, 6 GB, 8 GB and Unlimited Data.

 - Talk: choose from no talk time to 100 mins, 300 mins, 500 mins and Unlimited Mins.

-By selecting the amounts of data and talk time you want, you can put together a wireless plan that costs anywhere from $5 to $39 a month.
+By selecting the amounts of data and talk time you want, you can put together a wireless plan that costs anywhere from $5 (for the first 3 months) to $39 a month.
 Their unlimited data, voice and text plan goes for $39 a month.

-For example, if you wanted a cell phone plan with 2 GB of data and unlimited talk (that’s what I have in my current plan), you’d pay $14.
+For example, if you wanted a cell phone plan with 2 GB of data and unlimited talk (that’s what I have in my current plan), you’d pay $14 a month.